 Income Tax Credit:

-Get 30% back from the federal goverment in the form of a federal income tax credit.
+The system owner receives 30% back from the federal government in the form of a federal income tax credit.

 - Tax credit can be applied over two years.

-What this means is, if the system owner does not owe enough tax over two years to equal 30% of the cost of the system in order to take full advantage of the credit.
+What this means is, if the system owner does not owe enough tax over a two year period to equal 30% of the cost of the system, they will not take full advantage of this credit.

-A growing number of states like California and Florida offer cash rebates based on the size of the system ($ per watt).
+A number of states offer cash rebates based on the size of the system ($ per watt).
 This is an upfront rebate that does not take into account system production, only overall size.
 They reward large systems, not efficiency, and are slowly being phased out.

 State Tax Credits:

-Many states offer state income tax credits, reducing your tax bill.
+Many states offer state income tax credits similar to the federal rebate.
 These credits can either be based on a percentage of the system price, or a rebate per kWh of solar energy produced.

 Many utilities will rebate home owners for the energy they produce.
 This rebate is usually comparable to the local rates for electricity (The national average is $0.12 per kwh).
 This is in addition to the cost of conserved electricity saved from a solar system, so the system owner is being paid twice for the energy they produce.

 - Extending for 8 years the 30-percent tax credit for both residential and commercial solar installations;